johat/FlecsPlugin/README.md

 Currently only tested in editor with Unreal Engine 5.3 on Windows 11, but it should work with other versions and in builds.

-Current version of flecs used is [v3.2.9](https://github.com/SanderMertens/flecs/releases/tag/v3.2.9).
+Current version of flecs used is [v3.2.9](https://github.com/SanderMertens/flecs/releases/tag/v3.2.9), but you can easily [swap this out for a different version](#using-a-different-flecs-version).

 ## How to use